Posted February 3rd, 2008

 I worry when a student comes to me and announces, "I am going to take a year off before college" unless the student has a definite plan for the year.
 Studies and empirical evidence highlight the virtues of "gap years" with programs that are organized, focused, and goal oriented.
 Rather than calling this year a "year off," I prefer to call it a "year on.”

 Masa (meaning journey) Israel and the Avi Chai Foundation generously sponsored a recent mission to Israel for a group of national college counselors.
-We visited five of Israel's seven universities, several "gap-year" programs
+We visited five of Israel's seven universities, several "gap-year" programs, and a few yeshivot.

 The mission inspired me to recommend that students consider not rushing off to college and that they take more time to know themselves and to experience another culture.
 Colleges are happy to defer that first year of college if the student has a productive goal and does not matriculate to another college in that year.